-Big bloggers selling blogging products want you to think you’ll be as successful as them but, in reality it is not likely.
-You may be able to make money but, it is not likely that every new blogger will make a six figure salary especially in the first few years of blogging.
+Many bloggers selling blogging products want you to think you’ll be as successful as them quickly but, in reality it is not likely.
+You may be able to make money but, it is not likely that every new blogger will make a six figure salary at the end of their first year of blogging.

 You Must Have a Passion for Blogging